mathcodes/Project-2/README.md

 ## Usage:
-Although constantly evolving, Red Planet Voyagers is ahead of the Mars travel trend by allowing users to access Mars weather information and photo of the day before their selected travel.
+Although constantly evolving, Red Planet Voyagers is ahead of the Mars travel trend by allowing users to access Mars weather information from the previous 5 days and photo of the day before their selected travel.

 ## License: